hbctraining/BMI714_Intro_to_HPC/lessons/R_libraries_on_O2.md

 ## Scaling up R Computation with HPC Resources

-In the last session we demonstrated the use of R in a high performance compute environment using a very basic R script.
-In this lesson we would like to expand on that by demonstrating how best to set yourself if you plan on using R on O2.
+In the last session we demonstrated the use of R on a high performance compute environment using a very basic R script.
+In this lesson, we would like to expand on that by demonstrating how best to set yourself up if you plan to use R on O2.

 <p align="center">